aislinnkeogh/jspsych-contrib/packages/plugin-sentence-completion/docs/plugin-sentence-completion.md

-# plugin-sentence-completion
+# plugin-sentence-construction

-Shows the participant either a sentence containing some gaps (when a sentence with gaps indicated by '#w' is entered as the 'sentence' parameter) or a blank line (when the sentence parameter is empty), and a bank of buttons.
-Each button click fills in a gap or adds to the sentence.
+This plugin provides a bank of buttons, and allows the participant to build a sentence piece-by-piece on-screen by clicking those buttons.
+They can either build the sentence from scratch, or the experimenter can provide a sentence frame to the `sentence` parameter (with gaps to-be-filled indicated by `#w`).
+Each button click adds one element to the sentence.
+Elements can be whole words or smaller pieces (syllables or morphemes).

 ## Parameters